souvickhalder/documentation/docs/source/index.rst

 Welcome to DRW Analytics Documentation!
 ===============================================

-This webpage is designed to maintain documentation for differnet analytics API's across DRW.
+This webpage is designed to maintain documentations for different analytics API's across DRW.

 .. note::